0x646e78/0x646e78.github.io/_posts/2022-04-14-how-not-to-contact-your-customers.markdown

 Has this happened to others?
 Is it more common than I imagine?
 Keen to hear in the comments about your experiences and other ideas of how companies could be making outbound calls in a much safer manner.

-I've not embedded the company name in this post, I will disclose it in a week or after I have a response from the email I have sent them.... which isn't a security email, just the general info email as that's all they list on their site.
+I've not embedded the company name in this post, I will likely disclose it in a week or after I have a response from the email I have sent them.... which isn't a security email, just the general info email as that's all they list on their site.

 [reverse]: https://www.reverseaustralia.com/